 Note to Readers: These statutes and administrative regulations were excerpted from the Alaska Statutes (AS), and the Alaska Administrative Code (AAC) based on the official regulations on file with the Lieutenant Governor.
 There may be errors or omissions that have not been identified and changes that occurred after this printing.
-This booklet is intended as an informational guide only.
-To be certain of the current laws, refer to the official statutes and the AAC.
+This booklet is only effective through the printing date of X. To be certain of the current laws, refer to the official statutes and the AAC.
+An electronic version, that is updated often, is available on the ADF&G website located here: